gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 We do not support multiattached volumes on our instances as cluster-capable file systems are required for multi attach volumes in order to handle concurrent file system access.
 Attempts to use multi-attached volumes without cluster-capable filesystems carries a high risk of data corruption, therefore this feature is not enabled on the Optimist platform.

-## Why am I unable to load certain pages on the Horizon Dashboard?
+## Why am I unable to reload certain pages on the Horizon Dashboard?

-Failure to load certain pages is currently a known issue with the Train (18.3.4) release of Horizon.
-A bug fix is underway.
+Failure to reload or refresh certain pages is currently a known issue with the Train (18.3.4) release of Horizon.
+A [bugfix](https://bugs.launchpad.net/horizon/+bug/1968272) is underway.

 Pages you may enocunter this issue on are as follows: